 The current remuneration of the Board was determined by Canso in connection with the Arrangement.
-Going forward, it is expected that the Board will review and assess the compensation of the directors on an annual basis.
+The Board has reviewed and assessed the compensation of the directors and has determined to keep the compensation determined by Canso in connection with the Arrangement to continue for 2019.